leisurelyrcxf/cmoult/cmoult/CMoult.md

 }
 ```

-####2.3.2, Dicide the Right Update Moment
+####2.3.2 Decide the Right Update Moment
-&nbsp;&nbsp;There are mainly threee approaches, namely safe redefine update, force quiescence update and static update points.
-I will explain them in the coming section.
+&nbsp;&nbsp;There are mainly threee approaches, namely safe redefine update, force quiescence update and static update point.
+I will explain them in the coming sections.
-####2.3.2.1, Safe Redefine Update
+####2.3.2.1 Safe Redefine Update
 &nbsp;&nbsp;This is done by periodically checking the call stack and only applying the update when the function is not in the calling stack.
-&nbsp;&nbsp;The key API's used to check a whether a function is in stack or not are as below.
+&nbsp;&nbsp;The key APIs used to check a whether a function is in stack or not are as below.

 ```CPP
 bool is_function_in_stack(um_data* dbg, char* name){